-- 29. The Ministry of Planning Administrative Development will ensure programme coordination.
-Ministry of Health, the Ministry of Social Affairs, and the Ministry of Planning and Administrative Development will ensure coordination and implementation of the three components, each in their respective areas.
+- 29. The Ministry of Planning and Administrative Development will ensure overall programme coordination.
+Ministry of Health, the Ministry of Planning and Administrative Development, and the Ministry of Women's Affairs will ensure coordination and implementation of the three components, each in their respective areas.
 Other ministries and national institutions will implement specific subcomponents. - 30.
 UNFPA and other United Nations organizations will develop joint programmes and projects in the areas of youth health and empowerment, HIV prevention, sociodemographic data, the reduction of maternal and neonatal mortality and morbidity, and humanitarian concerns. - 31.
-UNFPA will develop a monitoring and evaluation plan aligned to that of the Palestinian Reform and Development Plan.
+UNFPA will develop a monitoring and evaluation plan aligned to that of the national development plan, 2011-2013.
 The programme will emphasize national execution. - 32.
 UNFPA operates through its main office in East Jerusalem and a sub-office in Gaza.
 In addition to core posts, the previous country programme covered four national professional programme posts and two support posts.
 Additional posts are required to strengthen the Gaza sub-office.
 National project personnel and consultants may also be recruited.
 The country office will utilize technical assistance from the Arab States Regional Office, technical units at UNFPA headquarters, and from other sources, as appropriate.